 Bill PA 19-3 required the state Department of Agriculture (DoAg) to establish a “hemp research pilot program” in Connecticut.

 Under the measure, hemp, marijuana’s non-intoxicating cousin, was divorced from the definition of marijuana.
 That is all hemp crops must produce a maximum of 0.3 percent THC.

 The hemp bill also established licensing requirements for growers and processors.
 Furthermore, it spells out lab testing requirements to assure potency can purity.

 Also under the bill, products containing CBD such as foods are no longer considered controlled substances.
 Companies that make food products that contain processed CBD are not required to get a hemp grower or processor license.
 They do however require that the appropriate food manufacturing laws are followed.

-What medical conditions are being treated with CBD in Connecticut?
+What medical conditions are being treated with CBD?